0satoken/Eclairs/README.md

 This mode requires the precomputed kernels to compute the response function.
 Indeed, the module to generate the precomputed tables is found in this repository.
-Since the calculations take long (a few days with MPI parallelizations), we provide the precomputed tables with 10 cosmological parameter sets assuming $\Lambda$CDM cosmology.
+Since the calculations take long (a few days with MPI parallelizations), we provide the precomputed tables with 10 cosmological parameter sets assuming $`\Lambda`$CDM cosmology.
-We will put the download link later on this repository.
+We will put the download link later (hopefully, in April 2024) on this repository.

 ## License